Use Travel Rewards to Stretch Your Honeymoon Budget to Paris and Beyond

 No matter where you stay, you’ll want to book some fun outings and excursions you can experience together.
 Fortunately, booking excursions with rewards is easy – especially with Chase Ultimate Rewards.

-Through the Chase travel portal, you can use rewards from the Chase Sapphire Preferred®, Chase Sapphire Reserve, or Ink Business Preferred credit card to book fun day trips nearly anywhere in the world.
+Through the Chase travel portal, you can use rewards from the Chase Sapphire Preferred® Card, Chase Sapphire Reserve, or Ink Business Preferred credit card to book fun day trips nearly anywhere in the world.

 Use your points to snorkel with sharks in Bora Bora, climb to the top of the Eiffel Tower in Paris, or take in an Italian cooking class in Tuscany.
 Since nearly any day trip offered through Viator.com is also offered through Chase Ultimate Rewards, the sky is the limit.